azurept/csc/Kubernetes Bootcamp/README.md

     - Collection URL: **https://docs.microsoft.com/en-us/users/ritasilveiradacosta-7854/collections/pe7eidg8oe774r**
     - Solo or Teams: **Solo**
     - Participant type: **Event**
-    - Allow participants to opt-in to the Microsoft.Source developer community newsletter during challenge registration: **No**
+    - Allow participants to opt-in to the Microsoft.Source developer community newsletter during challenge registration: **Yes**
     - Let us know if this is a real or a test challenge: **This is real**

 3. **Send the Invites for the Bootcamp**

     Use the email template "Kubernetes Bootcamp - Convite!" to present and invite people to this Bootcamp.
-Ther should be a main point of contact within the customer, to help you spread this invites.
+There should be a main point of contact (preferebly a sponsor) within the customer, to help you spread this invites.

-    Before sending this invite, you should save the "Join the Challenge!" meeting request as an iCallender format as a reminder for all the participants to enter the competition (since it is only possible to join in on the first day of the competition, so make sure you edit the meeting request with the a small duration like 15 min so it doesn't look like a blocker, and set it to the first day of the competition).
+    Before sending this invite, you should save the "Join the Challenge!" meeting request as an iCallender format as a reminder for all the participants to enter the competition (since it is only possible to join in on the first day of the competition, so make sure you edit the meeting request with a small duration like 15 min so it doesn't look like a blocker, and set it to the first day of the competition).

     The meeting request should be attached to the "Kubernetes Bootcamp - Convite!" email so that, when the participants follow the instructions given on the email and add the meeting to their callendar, you will have access to their emails for your weekly communications. **(VER RGPD E SE PODEMOS FAZER LANDING PAGE COMO NUM EVENTO)**